dee-vy/PromptEngineering/README.md

 # Prompt Engineering Demo

 ## Description
-Calls OpenAI and GeminiAPIs using Prompts to get required answers.
+Send Prompts to OpenAI API and Gemini API and compare the quality of answers.

 ## Setup Instructions